Important: This documentation covers Yarn 1 (Classic).

 npm version

-A TailwindCSS plugin that generates leading-trim utility classes using Capsize.
+A TailwindCSS plugin that generates text-box-trim utility classes using Capsize.

 npm install --save-dev tailwindcss-capsize